openstack/releases/README.rst

 Deliverable Files
 =================

-Deliverable repositories for projects using cycle_with_intermediatry or cycle_with_milestones should be placed in their respective releases within the deliverables directory.
+Deliverable repositories for projects using cycle_with_intermediary or cycle_with_milestones should be placed in their respective releases within the deliverables directory.
 Deliverable repositories for projects using the independent release model should be placed in the ``deliverables/_independent`` directory.

-For deliverable set of projects, we use one YAML file per release series to hold all of the metadata for all releases and branches of that deliverable.
+For a deliverable set of projects, we use one YAML file per release series to hold all of the metadata for all releases and branches of that deliverable.
 For each deliverable, we need to track: